Ease Of Use

-When your one-month free trial is over, Audible’s monthly subscription fee automatically adjusts to $14.95 a month.
-As a monthly member, you will receive one credit each pay period.
-That credit is redeemable for a single book of any value.
-Take note that one of the biggest complains about the free trial is that the company does not ask if you want to continue, but they automatically charge us if we don’t cancel the account.
+When your free trial is over, the free trial will automatically adjust to a monthly fee unless you cancel the account.
+Take note that one of the biggest complaints about the trial is that the company does not ask if you want to continue, but they automatically charge us if we don’t cancel the account.
 This Audible review will go over more on that below.

-How Much is Audible?
+How Much Is Audible?

-Are you still wondering if Audible is affordable?
-A basic membership costs just under $15, which is on par with most monthly subscription services.
+A basic Audible membership fee and offerings is on par with most monthly subscription services.
 For the standard Gold monthly, you only get one credit for the monthly subscription fee with this membership plan.
 You can redeem one audiobook per credit.
 Since Audible credits are redeemable for a single audiobook of any price, it is smart to use this credit for costlier titles.
-After which, you can scour the app for promotional deals and low-cost classics.
-On occasion, you will find audiobooks priced as low as 99 cents!
+After which, you can scour Audible for daily deals and low-cost classics.
+In addition, you also get 2 Audible originals.

 This way, you spend it on something equal to or greater than the monthly fee.
 But that’s just how I would do it.
 Unused Audible credits can be rolled over from one month to another.
-Whether you are waiting on an upcoming new release or cannot decide between two titles, this feature ensures you never pay in vain.
+Whether you are waiting on an upcoming new release from major publishing houses or cannot decide between two titles, this feature ensures you never pay in vain.
 If you feel like you need more than 1 book a month, there are other membership plans available.

 Gift subscriptions can also be purchased in three, six, and 12-month increments.